Green Mountain Club

 GMC trail crews work on heavily damaged sections of trail throughout Vermont that require intensive repair or rebuilding.
 Projects are almost entirely backcountry-based, and most involve technical stone work.
 Work may require power tools including impact drivers, rock drills, chainsaws, and brush cutters.
 Our crews build staircases, turnpike, bridges, waterbars, and stepping stones to name just a few examples.

 Crews consist of a Crew Lead, an Assistant Lead, and three Crew Members.
 Monday through Thursday nights crews camp near their work sites and share a communal camp kitchen, as well as camp chores.
 Crew members provide their own personal camping gear and food.
-The GMC provides transportation to the work site, safety equipment, tools, and some group equipment (stove, cook-ware, first-aid supplies).
+The GMC provides transportation to the work site, safety equipment, tools, and some group equipment (stove, cookware, water treatment, first aid supplies).
 Communal day-off housing is available in Waterbury Center or Danby, VT based on project locations.

 Locations: